How Drug Courts Save Lives in Recovery

 • Attend three AA/NA/ Smart Recovery Meetings

-• Random Drug Screens Two-Three Times a week
+• Random Drug Screens Two to Three Times a week

 • Weekly Probation check-Ins